Flat Bush

 Serving the Flat Bush Community

-Flat Bush has transformed from rural farmland into a planned community of over 45,000 residents since the former Manukau City Council purchased 290 hectares in 1996.
-Anchored by the Ormiston Town Centre with over 100 retail, dining, and entertainment options, and the expansive 94-hectare Barry Curtis Park, the suburb continues growing with new residential stages along Ormiston Road, Murphy Road, and Stancombe Road.
-New Zealand’s first cable-stayed bridge, constructed on Ormiston Road in 2008, stands as a landmark of the area’s modern development.
-Civil construction services underpin every stage of this growth - from initial earthworks converting farmland to building platforms through to infrastructure serving completed neighbourhoods.
+Flat Bush has been one of Auckland’s most significant development stories, transforming from rural farmland into a planned community of over 45,000 residents since the former Manukau City Council purchased 290 hectares in 1996.
+Anchored by the Ormiston Town Centre with over 100 retail, dining, and entertainment options, and the expansive 94-hectare Barry Curtis Park, the suburb keeps growing with new residential stages along Ormiston Road, Murphy Road, and Stancombe Road.
+New Zealand’s first cable-stayed bridge on Ormiston Road, built in 2008, stands as a marker of the area’s modern development.
+Civil construction underlies every stage of that growth, from initial greenfield subdivision earthworks converting farmland to building platforms through to infrastructure serving completed neighbourhoods.
+Each new stage also requires careful stormwater management to protect Barry Curtis Park’s stream corridors from increasing impervious runoff.
+Neighbouring Botany is another East Auckland suburb we cover regularly, with similar clay-subsoil challenges.

 Getting to Flat Bush

-From our Coatesville base at 43 Mill Flat Road, we travel south on Coatesville-Riverhead Highway to State Highway 1 southbound.
-Continuing through the Central Motorway corridor, we exit toward Te Irirangi Drive or continue to the South Eastern Highway (SH20) interchange, connecting through to Ormiston Road and the Flat Bush development area.
-The route covers approximately 50 km and takes around 50 minutes outside peak traffic.
+From our Coatesville base at 43 Mill Flat Road, we head south on Coatesville-Riverhead Highway to State Highway 1 southbound.
+Through the Central Motorway corridor, we exit toward Te Irirangi Drive or continue to the South Eastern Highway (SH20) interchange, connecting through to Ormiston Road and the Flat Bush development area.
+About 50 km, around 50 minutes outside peak traffic.

 Your Local Civil Construction Partner in Flat Bush